 No, Medigap premiums are not considered a qualified Medical expense.
-You can not use your HSA funds to pay your Medigap premiums.
+You can not use your HSA funds to pay your Medicare Supplement plan (Medigap) premiums.

 Can My Health Savings Account Reimburse Me for Medicare Premiums?

 You can take tax-free withdrawals from your Health Savings Account to reimburse the cost of premiums you’ve paid out of pocket.
 Even if those premiums were an automatic deduction from your Social Security check.
 If this is something you didn’t know, you can still withdraw money at any time to reimburse yourself for those premiums.

 Can You Contribute to an HSA with Medicare Part A?

-Once you enroll in Part A, you cannot actively contribute to your HSA.
+Once you enroll in Medicare Part A, you cannot actively contribute to your HSA.
 Any contributions made after you’re Part A is active will be considered excess contributions.